-- Similarly, if a lower class church member has been indoctrinated her whole life with the idea that authority is bad.
-When her pastor tries to correct her over an offence, even though he might be from the same social class, she will find it very easy to assume he is misusing his authority to harm her, rather than to help her.
-She may well defend and deflect.
+- Similarly, if a lower class church member has been indoctrinated his whole life with the idea that authority is bad.
+When their pastor tries to correct him over an offence, even though he might be from the same social class, the member might find it very easy to assume the pastor is misusing his authority to harm, rather than to help.
+The member may well defend and deflect.

 - These cultural influences mean that a church group can very easily end up with systemic prejudice without even realising it.

 - Even if we eliminate the cultural lies (narratives) we grow up believing, there are still plenty of other avenues of lies that will predispose us to defend and deflect:

 - Indwelling sin will tell us that we have done nothing wrong, we're maybe even sinless, maybe almost perfect, certainly better than the person who is confronting us.
 This person in front of us is a sinner, a judgmental one at that, they are the problem not me.

 - Gossip.
 In my situation, the problem was preceded by gossip about me.
 When gossip occurs without the person gossiped about being in the room, its incredibly difficult to get a true image of the person.
 Instead, the parties concerned end up with a composite image of the person, based on all their distortions and half truths.
 This results in believing a lie, a skewed narrative about the person.
 If this person then tries to confront us, why would we listen to them, we've already established that they are the problem.